tariqqubti/spicyhtml_website/README.md

 # Spicy Html Website

-Website for Spicy Html, also serves as an example for how to use the library.
+Website for (Spicy Html)[https://github.com/tariqqubti/spicyhtml], also serves as an example for how to use the library.